-Vayyar nabs $109M for its “4D” radar tech, which detects and tracks images while preserving privacy – TechCrunch
+Vayyar nabs $109M for its ‘4D’ radar tech, which detects and tracks images while preserving privacy – TechCrunch

 Part of the reason for the big multiple is because the company already has a number of big customers on its books, including the giant automotive supplier Valeo and what Raviv Melamed — Vayyar’s co-founder, CEO and chairman — described to me as a “major Silicon Valley company” working on using Vayyar’s technology in its smart home business.

 I was going to write that the funding is notable for the large size, but it feels these days that $100 million is the new $50 million (which is to say, it’s becoming a lot more common to raise so much).
-What’s perhaps more notable is the source of the funding.
-This Series D is being led by Koch Disruptive Technologies, with Regal Four (an investment partner of KDT) and existing investors including Battery Ventures, Bessemer Ventures, ICV, ITI, WRVI Capital, Claltech all also participating.
+What’s perhaps more distinctive is the source of the funding.
+This Series D is being led by Koch Disruptive Technologies, with Regal Four (an investment partner of KDT) and existing investors including Battery Ventures, Bessemer Ventures, ICV, ITI, WRVI Capital and Claltech all also participating.
 The total raised by the startup now stands at $188 million.

 Koch Disruptive Technologies is the venture arm of Koch Industries, the multinational giant that works across a range of oil and gas, manufacturing, ranching and other industries.
-It’s founded by the Koch brothers, Charles and the late David, who are mostly known in popular culture for their strong support of right-wing politicians, businesses and causes.
-It’s an image that hasn’t really helped the VC arm and its partners seem to be trying to downplay it these days.
+It was founded by Fred Koch, the father of the Koch brothers, Charles and the late David, the longtime owners who are mostly known in popular culture for their strong support of right-wing politicians, businesses and causes.
+It’s an image that hasn’t really helped the VC arm, and its partners seem to be trying to downplay it these days.

 Putting that to one side, the Vayyar investment has a lot of potential applicability across the many industries where Koch has holdings.